suyashkumar/ssl-proxy/README.md

 ```sh
 ssl-proxy -from 0.0.0.0:4430 -to 127.0.0.1:8000
 ```
-This will immediately generate self-signed certificates and being proxying HTTPS traffic from https://0.0.0.0:4430 to http://127.0.0.1:8000.
+This will immediately generate self-signed certificates and begin proxying HTTPS traffic from https://0.0.0.0:4430 to http://127.0.0.1:8000.
 No need to ever call openssl.
 It will print the SHA256 fingerprint of the cert being used for you to perform manual certificate verification in the browser if you would like (before you "trust" the cert).

 I know `nginx` is often used for stuff like this, but I got tired of dealing with the boilerplate and wanted to explore something fun.
 So I ended up throwing this together.